All Episodes

 I went out with the British Navy and was on them, right?

-I mean, you could can you could control if you could take Iran, you would have the Strait of Hormuz.
+If you could take Iran, you would have the Strait of Hormuz.

 You could then bit by bit take countries like Qatar.

-You could take Bahrain, obviously, and we got our Fifth Fleet headquarters there already.
+We got our Fifth Fleet headquarters there already.

 We've got a military presence in all of these places, right?

-Bit by bit we could knock them off.
+Bit by bit, we could knock them off.

 It might take 20 years, 30 years, but you could do it, right?